The Workplace Experiences Survey is the primary opportunity for all faculty and staff to share feedback on their experiences of working at UBC.

 Portfolio-level and unit-level insights reports have been distributed to the Vice-President or Dean, and senior HR leaders of each respective Faculty or Administrative Portfolio.
 A unit-level report is generated for any unit with 5 or more responses.

 Curious about your unit’s results?
-Please connect with your local HR representative to learn more.
+Please connect with your unit head or manager to learn about your results.
+Leaders can connect with their local HR representative for assistance in discussing the results.

 Action planning conversations